-Our curriculum is designed to ensure all students fulfil their unique potential.
+At the heart of our school is a high quality curriculum which is designed so that students are nurtured to flourish and challenged to grow.
 It is underpinned by our Core Values of Faith, Justice, Truth, Responsibility and Compassion.

 We want students to value learning, develop their individual talents and strive for excellence within a curriculum which meets their needs now, and prepares them well for the future.
-We offer a wide range of subjects and extra-curricular opportunities.
-For detail on the curriculum for each year group, please consult the relevant Curriculum Booklets.
+Our intent (below) explains our aspiration for every young person in our care.

 At Bishop Stopford School, our aim is that every student should realise his or her unique potential.
 Our Christian ethos and core values are expressed in all that we do: the culture is articulated through highly productive relationships and there is a strong sense of identity and belonging.
 As a result, our curriculum nurtures and challenges, prioritises individual worth and social cohesion, and fosters independence and interdependence.
 Character development goes hand in hand with our striving for academic excellence.
 We want students to leave us happy and healthy, with a strong moral compass as well as with qualifications which have integrity.